.

 Elsewhere in Latin America

-Although the largest and most influential group of so called Chicago Boys was Chilean in origin, there were many Latin American graduates from the University of Chicago around the same period.
-These economists continued to shape the economies of their respective countries, and include people like Mexico's Francisco Gil Diaz, Fernando Sanchez Ugarte, Carlos Isoard y Viesca, Argentina's Ricardo Lopez Murphy, and many more from countries like Brazil, Uruguay, and Costa Rica.
+Although the largest and most influential group of so-called Chicago Boys was Chilean in origin, there were many Latin American graduates from the University of Chicago around the same period.
+These economists continued to shape the economies of their respective countries, and include people like Mexico's Francisco Gil Diaz, Fernando Sanchez Ugarte, Carlos Isoard y Viesca, Argentina's Adolfo Diz, Roque Fernandez, Carlos Rodriguez, Fernando de Santibanez and Ricardo Lopez Murphy as well as many others in more countries like Brazil, Peru, Uruguay, Costa Rica, and Panama.

 See also